Iain-Forbes/iain-forbes.github.io/techexp.md

 **Veterinary Appointment System - https://github.com/Iain-Forbes/Vet_Project**

 This was my first project built at CodeClan, during week five of the course.
 This was a Solo Project completed in 4 days.
-It has full CURD functionality using PostgreSQL.
+It has full CRUD functionality using PostgreSQL.
 It runs on a Flask server with a Python backend.
 The aim of the project was to design an appointment system that allowed animals to be checked-in to the vet.
 These animals are linked to owners registered with the vet.